ToxicAbsence/Guide/Separate Illegal Guides/Bedrock Illegal Items.md

 - Glowing obsidian and sugar can tiles are obtainable using the Nether Reactor Core.

 -----------*[More Info on Nether Reactor Core](https://github.com/ToxicAbsence/More-Info/blob/main/Nether%20Reactor%20Core.md)*-----------

+**Version 0.6.0:**

+- Any cake blocks that are placed convert to info_update2.
+These blocks can be mined with any tool and will drop themselves

+- Mining top quartz slabs drops invalid data value slabs

+- When slabs are placed on the upper half and subsequently destroyed, they yield top slabs.
+In this version, top slabs are identifiable by their red icons.